ggtucker/encosys/README.md

 ```

 ## iterating entities outside systems
-Entities can be iterated using a lambda or for loop, but it is generally discouraged since only ecs::System can benefit from parallelization.
+Entities can be iterated using a lambda or for loop, but it is generally discouraged since only ecs::System benefits from concurrency.
 ```cpp
 // Iterate through every entity that has a Position and Velocity component